 The urban growth process of Maputo, called Lourenço Marques, in the colonial period was characterized by the centrifugal force of the port, the railway and the growing of economic activities in the region.
-In the PortuINTRODUCTION urban facilities and services, while in the post-colonial period the economic crisis and the civil war triggered the creation of informal settlements in the periphery of the former colonial city.
+In the Portuthe post-colonial period the economic crisis and the civil war triggered the creation of informal settlements in the periphery of the former colonial city.